rin67630/Soft-Power-MPPT/Software/4_Final adjustments.md

 ´´´
 You adjust the parameters with the rule of three, the factors being a divisor:
 e.g. the real current flowing is 5.5A, your readings are 5.9A -> IFACTORx should be 5.9/5.5x10000= 107300.

+n.b. if the current shown are negative, you can correct that by entering and negative IFACTOR.

 ## Voltage calibration.
 If you are reading the panel voltage over the analog input A0, the voltage might be slightly inaccurate.